Daniel-KM/Omeka-S-module-ModelViewer/README.md

 Omeka.

-To identify them, there are two solutions: use the file extension `.dae` or install the module [Next], that identify the xml-dae files with the vendor media type `model/vnd.collada+xml`.
+To identify them, there are two solutions: use the file extension `.dae` or install the module [Xml Viewer], that identify the xml-dae files with the vendor media type `model/vnd.collada+xml`.

+### Identification of files (json...)

+In other case, you may need to update directly the media-type of each file.
+You can use the module [Bulk Edit] that adds this feature in the batch edit in item/browse and media/browse.

+It is important in particular to convert the `application/json` into `model/gltf+json`.

 ### Size warning